joeireland/iot-greentech-workshop/Workshop3-rules.md

    ![Configure Action](images/create-blue-on-rule.png)
    - Once the rule indicates it's enabled you may test it (refresh your browser until it indicates "enabled").
-   - Test the rule by pressing the button sensor on the Raspberry Pi.
-The red LED will flash for 1 second each time you press the button.
+   - Test the rule by turning the angle sensor until its value is over 75.
+   - Once over 75 the blue LED will turn on.

 ### 3. Create an IoT rule to turn off the cooler when temperature < 50F
 In this workshop, we will be using an angle sensor to simulate a thermocouple (which measures temperature) since it is more easily manipuated for our testing.
 Additionally, we will use the blue LED to indicate that the water cooler is turned **on** or **off**.